geeknik/my-awesome-stars/README.md

 - [openai/openai-realtime-agents](https://github.com/openai/openai-realtime-agents) - This is a simple demonstration of more advanced, agentic patterns built on top of the Realtime API.
 - [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - A GUI Agent application based on UI-TARS(Vision-Language Model) that allows you to control your computer using natural language.
 - [lmstudio-ai/lms](https://github.com/lmstudio-ai/lms) - LM Studio CLI
-- [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower) - A tool that helps you build prompts and manage context with lots of code blocks in them.
+- [backnotprop/prompt-tower](https://github.com/backnotprop/prompt-tower) - Context management for long-context LLMs, agents, and vibe coding.
+Instantly build context for an entire repo, selected files, folders, and GitHub issues to generate structured AI-XML context with rea
 - [langchain-ai/social-media-agent](https://github.com/langchain-ai/social-media-agent) - 📲 An agent for sourcing, curating, and scheduling social media posts with human-in-the-loop.
 - [SkipLabs/skip](https://github.com/SkipLabs/skip) - Skip is a framework for building reactive services
-- [David-patrick-chuks/Instagram-AI-Agent](https://github.com/David-patrick-chuks/Instagram-AI-Agent) - Instagram Ai Agent 🌸 is built using Node.js and TypeScript 🛠️, designed for seamless job execution 📸.
+- [David-patrick-chuks/Riona-AI-Agent](https://github.com/David-patrick-chuks/Riona-AI-Agent) - Riona Ai Agent 🌸 is built using Node.js and TypeScript 🛠️, designed for seamless job execution 📸.
 It's lightweight, efficient, and still evolving 🚧—exciting new features coming soon! 🌟
 - [solana-foundation/solana-web3.js](https://github.com/solana-foundation/solana-web3.js) - Solana JavaScript SDK
 - [punkpeye/fastmcp](https://github.com/punkpeye/fastmcp) - A TypeScript framework for building MCP servers.
 - [emilwidlund/bitspace](https://github.com/emilwidlund/bitspace) - A prototype of a creative environment for the 21st century